SaraBaradaran/SaraBaradaran.github.io/_news/announcement_3.md

 related_posts: false
 ---

-One paper got accepted at SANER 2026
+Our paper paper "Reusing Legacy Code in Wasm: Key Challenges of Compilation and Code Semantics Preservation" got accepted at SANER 2026